Spir-Group/github-migrate/docs/usage.md

 ## Dashboard Overview

-The dashboard provides a real-time view of all repository migrations with controls for managing workers.
+The dashboard provides a real-time view of all repository migrations with real-time statistics.

+- **Navigation**: Use the top navigation bar to switch between Dashboard, Config, and Logs pages
+- **Mobile Support**: On mobile devices, use the hamburger menu (☰) to access navigation
+- **Rate Limits**: The ⚡ indicator in the stats bar shows GitHub API rate limit status—click for details

-Configuration has been moved to a dedicated **Configuration** page accessible via the **⚙️ Configuration** button in the header.
+Configuration has been moved to a dedicated **Configuration** page accessible via the **Config** link in the navigation.

 ## Configuration Page

-Access the configuration page by clicking **⚙️ Configuration** in the dashboard header.
+Access the configuration page by clicking **Config** in the navigation.
 This page allows you to manage:

 - Sync configurations (source/target organizations)
 - Worker parameters (intervals, batch sizes, limits)
-- View global settings (storage backend, base path)
+- Worker controls (start/stop with countdown timers)
+- Administrator settings (read-only mode for non-admins)

 ## Sync Configuration